 Accountable Care Organizations (ACOs) participating in the Medicare Shared Savings Program will have new reporting requirements beginning in 2025.
 The Centers for Medicare and Medicaid Services (CMS) has established a multi-year transition period to change the data that these organizations must report and how the data gets submitted.
 The changes are intended to reduce reporting burdens and improve patient outcomes.
 Partnering with a CMS Qualified Registry like MDinteractive can ease the transition for ACOs and help them meet their data reporting needs.

 ACO Reporting APM Performance Pathway CMS Web Interface MACRA MIPS

-CMS has proposed to sunset the Web Interface in 2024, so this will no longer be a data submission option going forward for Accountable Care Organizations (ACOs).
-ACOs participating in the Medicare Shared Saving Program (MSSP) will be required to report on all-payer eCQM/CQM MIPS measures established under the new APM Performance Pathway (APP).
-While these changes will present some challenges for ACOs, this article provides some tips to help prepare for the end of the Web Interface and to support compliance with the new reporting requirements.
+CMS will sunset the Web Interface after the 2024 performance year, so this will no longer be a data submission option going forward for Accountable Care Organizations (ACOs).
+Beginning in 2025 ACOs participating in the Medicare Shared Saving Program (MSSP) will be required to report on all-payer eCQM/CQM MIPS measures established under the new APM Performance Pathway (APP).
+While these changes will present some challenges for ACOs, this article provides tips to help prepare for the end of the Web Interface and to support compliance with the new reporting requirements.

 Forgot your user name or password?
 Recover it here